-Tom: I ask nothing but a great question, Susan.
-Right now,
+Tom: I ask nothing but great questions, Susan.

 Tom: That’s, go ahead.
 No, that’s amazing.
 You’ve never met some of your people.
 Wow.

-Tom: Do, do you set up a question every day?
+Tom: Do you set up a question every day?

 Susan: I do not.
 Okay.
 My VA schedules and writes all the questions.
 Oh.
-And she writes ’em a quarter at a time and then she schedules them to go live inside.
+And she writes ’em a quarter at a time and then she schedules them to go live in Slack.

 Tom: Okay.
 So, somebody isn’t asking a specific question on a date.
 Yes.
 Okay, got it.